Buying real estate in Colombia?

 Which tourist areas in Colombia are becoming oversaturated with short-term rentals?

-The three tourist areas in Colombia showing the clearest signs of short-term rental oversaturation are El Poblado's core around Parque Lleras in Medellin, the high-rise strips of Bocagrande in Cartagena, and parts of Getsemani closest to the Walled City entrance where new listings have outpaced visitor growth.
+The three tourist areas in Colombia showing the clearest signs of short-term rental oversaturation in early 2026 are the core of El Poblado around Parque Lleras in Medellin, the high-rise strips of Bocagrande and El Laguito in Cartagena, and to a lesser extent the noisiest blocks of Getsemani in Cartagena where new listings have grown sharply.

 Which Areas in Colombia Are Best for Long-Term Rentals?